-In conclusion placing tougher restriction on Video games will not stop people becoming violent or stop children learning about sex because that's human nature and if they don't experience this sort of behaviour on television or films or on games, they'll read it in books in comics on the internet or see it around them.
-We can't put blinkers on children and we certainly can't put them on adults, sex and violence are real and by shielding people from it we just retard them socially.
-We side step these issues because they're inconvenient to talk about but really education and discussion is the only way to resolve tension around these subjects.
+In conclusion placing tougher restriction on films will not stop people becoming violent or stop children learning about sex because that's human nature and if they don't experience this sort of behaviour on television on films or on games, they'll read it in books in comics or see it around them.
+We can't put blinkers on children, sex and violence are real and by shielding them from it we just retard them socially.
+We side step this issues because they're inconvenient to talk about but really education and discussion is the only way to resolve tension around these subjects.